Information and Resources

 - Zero waste

-When it comes to sharing waste services make sure the users are informed.
-Landlords and condo corps will need to ensure tenants/residents know what is allowed to go in the designated bins.
-Unsorted waste is subject to higher tipping fees and risk not being collected by their waste service providers.
+Property owners and condo corps will need to ensure tenants and residents know what is allowed to go in the designated bins.
+Unsorted waste is subject to higher tipping fees and risk not being collected by waste service providers.

-Here is a helpful document to help residents know what items need to be separated:
+Here is are a few helpful documents to help residents and property managers know what items need to be separated: